-Born in London and educated in West Germany‚ Olivia Fuchs went on to study at Westfield College‚ University of London and Berkley University‚ California before completing the Postgraduate Acting course at the Drama Studio‚ London.
+Born in London and educated in West Germany‚ and with dual citizenship (UK and German), Olivia Fuchs went on to study at Westfield College‚ University of London and Berkley University‚ California before completing the Postgraduate Acting course at the Drama Studio‚ London.

 Most recent and future productions include Der Rosenkavalier and Faust (Welsh National Opera/Magdeburg)‚ The Cunning Little Vixen (Longborough Festival), Dead Man Walking (Oldenburg)‚ Otello (Magdeburg), Iolanta (nominated for Best Production in the 2019 International Opera Awards)‚ Katya Kabanova‚ Mascagni’s Iris‚ Lucia di Lammermoor and Norma (Opera Holland Park)‚ Semele and Alcina (Royal Academy of Music), Debussy, Britten and Ravel, A Triple Bill and Cendrillon Royal Northern College of Music‚ Eight Songs for a Mad King (BBC Proms at Wilton’s Music Hall), Madama Butterfly (Magdeburg and Oviedo)‚ Il Trovatore (Danish National Opera)‚ Die Zauberflöte (Oviedo)‚ Hansel und Gretel (Garsington)‚ Pélleas et Mélisande (Teatro Colón‚ Buenos Aires)‚ and Inês de Castro (Scottish Opera).